-Nathaniel Anschuetz Age: 31
+Nathaniel Anschuetz Age: 32

 Mr. Anschuetz has served as a director since August 2018.
-Mr. Anschuetz is a Vice President at GIP.
+Mr. Anschuetz is a Principal at GIP.
 Prior to joining GIP in 2012, Mr. Anschuetz was an Analyst in the Power & Utilities Coverage Group at Citigroup from June 2010 through June 2012.
 Mr. Anschuetz is also a member of the Board of Directors of Clearway Energy Group LLC.
 Mr. Anschuetz graduated with cum laude honors from Columbia College in 2010 with an A.B. in Economics and Operations Research, and a concentration in Sustainable Development.
 Mr. Anschuetz's financial expertise provides significant value to our Board.

 Brian R. Ford

-Age: 70
+Age: 71

 Lead Independent Director

 Audit Committee (Chair)

 Compensation Committee

 Corporate Governance, Conflicts and Nominating Committee

 Mr. Ford has served as a director since July 2013 and Lead Independent Director since January 2019.
 Mr. Ford was the Chief Executive Officer of Washington Philadelphia Partners, LP, a real estate investment company, from 2008 through 2010.
 He retired as a partner from Ernst & Young LLP in June 2008 where he had been employed since 1971.
-Mr. Ford currently serves on the board of various companies, including AmeriGas Propane, Inc., a propane company since 2013, where he also serves as a member of its audit committee and corporate governance committee; FS Investment Corporation portfolios, a specialty finance company that invests primarily in the debt securities of private U.S. middle-market companies, since 2013, where he also serves as the chairman of the audit committee.
+Mr. Ford currently serves on the board of FS Investment Corporation portfolios, a specialty finance company that invests primarily in the debt securities of private U.S. middle-market companies, since 2013, where he also serves as the chairman of the audit committee.
 He also serves on the board of Drexel University.
 Mr. Ford received his B.S. in Economics from Rutgers University.
 Mr. Ford's extensive experience in accounting and public company matters provides strong financial, audit and accounting skills to our Board.

-Bruce MacLennan Age: 52
+Bruce MacLennan Age: 53